gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

   The use of public key verification process has successfully prevented Eve (Evil Robot) from impersonating Bob from sending a "fake" message to Alice.
 Without Bob's Secret Key, all Eve's message will be rejected by Alice.
   - [ ] As a negative use case, Eve send a message "I am not joining Infineon Boot camp" to Alice and see if the verification works.
   - [ ] Alice received the second message.
 She verifies the new message again using the previous signature and public key.
-  - [ ] If time permits, Alice and Bob should switch roles.
+  - [ ] If time permits, Alice and Bob should switch roles.</br>

+  **Trust X Questions:**

-  - [ ] Discussion: If we purely use the public key and secret key to perform verification of data message what is the potential problem?
-What is the potential weakness using such approach?
+  - [ ]  If we purely use the public key and secret key to perform verification of data message what is the potential problem?
+  - [ ]  What is the potential weakness using such approach?
   - [ ]  After verifying the message, can Bob really trust its contents?

 ## Task 5: Let's look at replay attack